 But it's equally true that everyone falls off the wagon from time to time.
-Sometimes, it’s just due to a busy work schedule and lasts a mere few days.
-Other times, life gets absolutely crazy, and you wake up one day struggling to remember when was the last time you exercised.
+Sometimes, you might fall off when you have a busy work schedule, and this lasts a mere few days.
+Other times, life gets absolutely crazy and you wake up one day struggling to remember the last time you exercised.

-To top it off, it can be incredibly difficult to get back on track!
-But don’t stress: you are not alone, and you’ve got this! 💪
+To top it off, it can be incredibly difficult to get back on track.

-Today, we wanted to share some tips for getting back on track from our coach Rachel Dillon!
-Keep reading to find out what systems you need to put in place to find your motto again, and discover Rachel's approach for maintaining a healthy routine.
+Keep reading to find out what systems you should put in place to find your mojo again, and discover Rachel's approach for maintaining a healthy routine.

 Keep it simple

-No matter how long you’ve been off the wagon, it’s very likely that you feel overwhelmed by the very idea of getting back into your fitness regime!
+No matter how long you’ve been off the wagon, it’s very likely that you're feeling overwhelmed by the very idea of getting back into your fitness regime.

 Rachel follows these 5 simple steps:

-Tip 🔥: Rachel usually follows the same Meal Guide for at least a week!
-Planning the meals in advance and sticking to the same selection for a few days helps stay consistent without overthinking your routine.
+Tip: Rachel usually follows the same Meal Guide for at least a week at a time.
+Planning her meals in advance and sticking to the same selection for a few days helps you stay consistent without overthinking your routine.

-Tip 🔥: Don’t over-commit!
+Tip: Don’t over-commit!
 There’s a big difference between setting ambitious goals and setting yourself up for failure by putting too much on your plate.
-Be realistic - plan something you can stick to consistently!
+Be realistic and plan something you can stick to consistently.

-When planning my training schedule, ask yourself the following questions:
+When planning your training schedule, ask yourself the following questions: